 - Applicants must be eligible to get a temporary training license in the state of Tennessee.

-- Applicants must have passed Part I and Part II (CK and CS) of USMLE prior to starting residency, ideally on the first attempt.
+- Applicants must have passed USMLE Step 2 or COMLEX Level 2 prior to starting residency, ideally on the first attempt.
 We accept either USMLE Step or COMLEX Level scores.

 - Three letters of recommendation addressing the applicant's qualifications and Psychiatry interest, and the Dean's letter (or MSPE equivalent) are required.